 BRP lost or stolen outside the UK

 You will then need to apply for a replacement single-use BRP that you can use once to re-enter the UK.
-This costs £169.
+This costs £154.
 For full details, see the guidance on the Home Office website for people whose BRP is lost or stolen outside the UK.
-You will use the standard online visa application process: when it asks you to Select Visa Type, choose Other > Others > Replacement Biometric Residence Permit.
+You will use the standard online visa application process: when it asks you to Select Reason for visit, choose Other > Others > Replacement Biometric Residence Permit.
 You do not need to provide a CAS or evidence of funds with this application, but a letter from your institution confirming that you are still studying there would be helpful.

 After you use the single-entry BRP visa to return to the UK, you will need to apply for a new BRP.
 The Home Office website says this must be done within one month, but the application form itself says within three months.
 See the next section for full details of how to do this.